-We live in an up-sell, or “super size” dining out world.
+We live in an up-sell, or “supersize,” dining out the world.
 Many people feel they are getting a better “deal” when they are served larger portions.
-Most of us grew up hearing, “clean your plate” so, that is exactly what we do.
+Most of us grew up hearing, “clean your plate,” so that is exactly what we do.
 We eat everything that is served to us.
 If you are trying to drop unwanted fat, this can lead to unwanted fat gain.
-If you are trying to add lean healthy muscle, you may be getting proper calories but not proper nutrition.
+If you are trying to add lean, healthy muscle, you may be getting proper calories but not proper nutrition.

-Pack a complete meal that will be filling, with the right mix of fiber (carbohydrates), protein, fruits, and vegetables.
-For example, pack a turkey sandwich on a whole grain bread with mustard, red leaf lettuce and sliced tomato on it, or a small salad (with light or no dressing), and a piece of fruit or low calorie yogurt.
+Pack a complete meal that will be filled with the right mix of fiber (carbohydrates), protein, fruits, and vegetables.
+For example, pack a turkey sandwich on whole grain bread with mustard, red leaf lettuce and sliced tomato on it, or a small salad (with light or no dressing) and a piece of fruit or low-calorie yogurt.

 Tip #3: Plan ahead.

-Don’t forget to be prepared with a mid day and/or post work out snack.
-If you are trying to add lean muscle, chocolate milk has recently been researched as the best post workout snack, so throw a carton or two in your lunch bag.
-Throw an extra piece of fruit or yogurt in your bag, don’t forget a spoon!
+Don’t forget to be prepared with a mid-day and/or post-workout snack.
+If you are trying to add lean muscle, chocolate milk has recently been researched as the best post-workout snack, so throw a carton or two in your lunch bag.
+Throw an extra piece of fruit or yogurt in your bag, and don’t forget a spoon!

 Here are some more ideas for eating healthy on the go: